pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 2.6.31 (09-17-2010):
 - Improve error message when T4MVC generated files are out of date.
+- Changed some 'const bool' settings to 'static bool' to avoid unused code warnings.

 2.6.30 (09-05-2010):
 - Changed ExplicitHtmlHelpersForPartials flag to be off by default (and fix a small issue when it's off)